Here Are The 14 Weirdest Places You Can Possibly Go In Oklahoma

 Oklahoma has some great places to visit, but did you know we have our share of weirdness also?
 “Weird” isn’t necessarily a negative word…it can be interesting, unusual, quirky, or weirdly cool.
 If you’re looking for something different to see or do, visit these 14

-1. Spider Bug: Lexington
+1. Spider Bug - Lexington

-2. Space Capsule: Winganon
+2. Space Capsule - Winganon

 Over the years people have turned it into art.
 Painting and repainting it with different themes.
 Right now it is a recreation of a NASA space capsule.
 (Location: on a lonely stretch of highway between Talala and Winganon)

-3. Full Size Transformers (G&M Body Shop): Stillwater
+3. Full-Size Transformers (G&M Body Shop) - Stillwater

-4. Oldest Burning Lightbulb: Mangum
+4. Oldest Burning Lightbulb - Mangum

-One of the oldest burning light bulbs in the world (4th oldest in world) has been illuminating a room in the Mangum Fire Department for 87 years.
+One of the oldest burning light bulbs in the world (4th oldest in the world) has been illuminating a room in the Mangum Fire Department for 87 years.
 The original installer of the bulb in 1927, is as much a mystery today as why it continues to burn almost a century later.
 Mangum’s small claim to fame has attracted interested tourists from across Oklahoma, neighboring states, and the globe to come and gaze at the octogenarian light.